Königsberg Cathedral: World War II

-Post-World War II
+Post–World War II

 After the war, the cathedral remained a burnt-out shell and Kneiphof was made into a park with no other buildings.
 Before the war, Kneiphof had many buildings.
 One of the buildings was the first Albertina University building, where Immanuel Kant taught, which was situated next to the east side of the cathedral.
-New construction nearby includes the House of the Soviets.
+New construction nearby includes the House of Soviets.

-Shortly after Kaliningrad was opened to foreigners in the early 1990s after the fall of the USSR, work began to reconstruct the cathedral.
-In 1994 a new spire was put in place using a helicopter.
-In 1995 a new clock was put in place.
+Shortly after Kaliningrad was opened to foreigners in the early 1990s after the fall of the Soviet Union, work began to reconstruct the cathedral.
+In 1994, a new spire was put in place using a helicopter.
+In 1995, a new clock was put in place.
 The clock has four bells (1,180 kg, 700 kg, 500 kg & 200 kg), all cast in 1995.
 The clock chimes every quarter of an hour.
-On the hour, the clock chimes by playing the first notes of Beethoven's Symphony No. 5, followed by monotonic chiming to indicate the hour.
+On the hour, the clock chimes by playing the first notes of Ludwig van Beethoven's Symphony No. 5, followed by monotonic chiming to indicate the hour.
 Between 1996 and 1998, work was done to construct the roof.
 Work was also done to put in stained glass windows.

 One problem during the reconstruction was the subsidence of the cathedral which had happened over time.
 Even during German times, the subsidence had been evident.

+In 2007–2008, a marble epitaph of 17th-century Polish princely magnate Bogusław Radziwiłł and his wife Anna Maria was renovated with funds from the Polish Ministry of Culture and National Heritage.

-Today, the cathedral has two chapels, one Lutheran, the other Russian Orthodox, as well as a museum.
+Today, the cathedral has two chapels—one Lutheran, the other Russian Orthodox—as well as a museum.
 The cathedral is also used for concerts.

 Kant's tomb

 The tomb of the philosopher Immanuel Kant, the "Sage of Königsberg", is today in a mausoleum adjoining the northeast corner of the cathedral.
 The mausoleum was constructed by the architect Friedrich Lahrs and was finished in 1924 in time for the bicentenary of Kant's birth.
 Originally, Kant was buried inside the cathedral, but in 1880 his remains were moved outside and placed in a neo-Gothic chapel adjoining the northeast corner of the cathedral.
 Over the years, the chapel became dilapidated before it was demolished to make way for the mausoleum, which was built on the same spot, where it is today.

+On 27 November 2018, Kant's tomb and statue near Immanuel Kant Baltic Federal University were vandalised with pink paint by unknown assailants, who also scattered leaflets glorifying Rus' and denouncing him as a "traitor".
+The incident was apparently connected with a vote to rename Khrabrovo Airport, where Kant was in the lead for a while, prompting Russian nationalist resentment.